SYNTHETIC VS. CONVENTIONAL OIL:

 Are there advantages to using synthetic vs conventional oil in your vehicle?
-We all know that it’s critical to change your motor oil regularly.
-Doing so removes contaminants that have built up and helps your engine perform better and last longer.
+We all know that it’s critical to change your motor oil on a regular basis.
+Doing so removes contaminants that have built up.
+Regular oil changes help your engine perform better and last longer.

-There are many brands of motor oil on the market and several types, which include full synthetic, synthetic blend, and conventional.
+There are many brands of motor oil on the market.
+When it comes to synthetic vs. conventional oil, there are many types.
+This list includes full synthetic, synthetic blend, and conventional.
 Some people refer to conventional oil as regular oil.

-They make oil for many applications, which include passenger cars, high-performance vehicles, and race cars.
-Several factors determine whether you should use synthetic vs conventional oil.
+They make oil for many applications, including passenger cars and high-performance vehicles.
+Also, they make special engine oils for race cars.
+Several factors determine whether you should use synthetic vs. conventional oil.

+Regardless of whether it’s synthetic oil vs. conventional oil, one thing is true.
 Motor oil has a very complex job.
-To begin with, it provides vital lubrication and separates moving metal parts in the engine.
+It provides vital lubrication and separates moving metal parts in the engine.
 These parts move at high speeds and will wear down if not lubricated.

-A vehicle engine operates at low temperatures and may operate at very high temperatures, sometimes extreme.
+A vehicle engine operates at low temperatures.
+But, it can operate at very high temperatures, sometimes extreme.
 Besides lubrication, engine oil has many other important functions:

-In terms of synthetic vs conventional oil, they both have four primary functions: lubricate; protect; cool; and clean.
+When comparing synthetic vs conventional oil, they have four primary functions.
+Those functions are lubricate, protect, cool, and clean.

 All motor oil pretty much looks the same.
-You might wonder, “What’s the difference between synthetic and regular oil?”
+You might wonder, “What’s the difference between synthetic oil vs. conventional oil?”
 The fact is there are notable differences between synthetic vs conventional oil:

 So, which is the better when it comes to synthetic vs. conventional oil?
 Let’s examine to help you understand what makes them different.